chwarr/bond/doc/src/bond_over_grpc.md

 * A class with the name of the service (e.g.: `Example`), which encloses the server-side service stub, the client-side proxy stub, and some static methods and data members for initialization
-* The service stub, which named with the name of the service plus the suffix `Base` (e.g.: `Example.ExampleBase`).
+* The service stub, which is named with the name of the service plus the suffix `Base` (e.g.: `Example.ExampleBase`).
 This service stub has abstract methods for each of the methods defined in the service IDL.
-* The proxy stub, which named with the name of the service plus the suffix `Client' (e.g.: `Example.ExampleClient`).
+* The proxy stub, which is named with the name of the service plus the suffix `Client' (e.g.: `Example.ExampleClient`).

 The service stub allows for the definition of the service implementation, with